 THE 4-K MEANING

 UNITY of the Youth and Young Farmers as members of the club to foster growth and empowerment in the society.

-ENGAGING in doing work with one’s hands and mind, in a bid to meet society’s present needs.
+ENGAGING in doing work with one’s hands and mind in bid to meet the society’s present needs

 AID of the country by ensuring its progress through offering innovative solutions to national challenges.